 ARTICLE XIII: Amendments

 Section 1.
 These bylaws may be amended at any regular meeting of the Organization by a two-thirds vote of the members present and voting, provided that notice of the proposed amendments shall have been given at a previous meeting.

-A committee may be appointed to submit a revised set of bylaws as a substitute for the existing bylaws only by a majority vote at a committee of the Organization, or by a two-thirds vote of the Executive Committee.
+Section 2.
+A committee may be appointed to submit a revised set of bylaws as a substitute for the existing bylaws only by a majority vote at a committee of the Organization, or by a two-thirds vote of the Executive Board.
 The requirements for adoption of a revised set of bylaws shall be the same as in the case of an amendment.

+Section 3.
 Any proposed amendment must be read at two consecutive meetings and voted on no sooner than after the reading at the second meeting.

 These bylaws were submitted and approved at the June 12, 1990, meeting of the Windsor Farm Elementary School Parent Teacher Organization.